Workshop of Jacopo da Ponte, called Jacopo Bassano (Bassano c.1510 - Bassano 1592)

 Bassano, also known as Jacopo da Ponte, was born in Bassano del Grappa outside Venice.
 His father Francesco Bassano the Elder (c.1475-1539) was a ‘peasant artist’ and Jacopo absorbed many of these rustic elements into his work, for example animals, farmhouses and rural landscapes.
 Jacopo trained under his father initially in the family workshop, though later he travelled to Venice where he worked in the studio of Bonifazio Veronese (1487-1553).

 After working in Venice and other towns in the Veneto, Bassano established a workshop in his home town of Bassano del Grappa with his four sons Francesco the Younger (1549-1592), Gerolamo (1566-1621), Giovanni Battista (1553-1613), and Leandro (1557-1662).
 All of his sons shared his style so, as in the present work, it is often difficult to precisely identify their individual contributions.
-To meet the demand from his collectors, after c.1575, Jacopo had many copies of his works made by apprentices and by his sons, and The Return of the Prodigal Son was produced after the version now held in the Galleria Doria Pamphilj, Rome.
+To meet the demand from his collectors, after c.1575, Jacopo had many copies of his works made by apprentices and by his sons, and The Return of the Prodigal Son is one such example.